Published on September 15, 2023

 The A100 curriculum at St Andrews is integrated.
 Students graduate with a BSc (Hons) in Medicine after three years of study, upon successful completion of their degree.

 In the first year, there is an emphasis on the interrelationships between the pre-clinical sciences.
-The overview of the structure and functions of the body will be done on a microscopic and macroscopic level and will include microbiology, public health, and health psychology.
+St Andrews teaches an overview of the structure and functions of the body at a microscopic and macroscopic level.
+This includes microbiology, public health, and health psychology.
 Additionally, you will study the principle of disease mechanisms and therapy and the development of communication skills.

 The Honours runs through both the second and third years.
 The two modules in the second year build upon the content taught in the first year.
 The structure and function of the cardiovascular, respiratory, renal, gastrointestinal, and reproductive systems are all covered.